 Second, if accurate source production forecasts for all sources were available, we could use Eq.
 1 to calculate the overall carbon intensity.
-This is the approach used by DACF [11].
+This is the approach used by DACF [12].
 However, source production data may often be unavailable during some time periods, or some sources may be unknown and listed as "other".
 In such cases, Eq.
 1 can produce higher errors or may be infeasible to use.

-Third, tier-1 forecasts get progressively worse with the increasing time horizon-partly due to limitations of the models generating these forecasts and partly due to less accurate weather forecasts further the future.
-In such cases, using the equation may not be optimal as it always assigns a fixed weight to each source, and so cannot adjust to the inaccuracies in the inputs.
+Third, tier-1 forecasts get progressively worse with the increasing time horizon-partly due to limitations of the models generating these forecasts and partly due to weather forecasts becoming less accurate as we go further into the future.
+In such cases, using the equation may not be optimal, as it always assigns a fixed weight to each source, and so cannot adjust to the inaccuracies in the inputs.

 Consequently, adding a second tier of deep-learning model architecture, which can accommodate noisy/missing inputs by readjusting the weights assigned to each input feature, can be a better approach to forecast multi-day carbon intensity over using Eq.
 1.